 - U.S. Army Commendation Medal

 John Griffith is a veteran of the United States Army and travels nationwide representing fellow service members and government contractors in National Security Clearance matters.
 A native of Texas, Mr. Griffith moved to San Diego California to pursue a career in law after completing his military service.
-Early in his career he became the managing partner of a well known National Security Clearance law firm and decided to branch out and found Security Clearance Law Group with partners Catie Young and Amy Lass with a mission to provide excellent representation at an affordable rate.
-Mr. Griffith has represented members of virtually every government agency and employees of most major government contracting firms in national security clearance cases.
-If you need skilled and competent representation protecting your security clearance call John Griffith today.
+Early in his career he became the managing partner of a well-known National law firm and decided to branch out and found Security Clearance Law Group with partners Catie Young and Amy Lass with a mission to provide excellent representation at an affordable rate.
+Mr. Griffith has represented members of virtually every government agency and employees of most major government contracting firms in various cases.
+If you need skilled and competent representation, call John Griffith today.

 Amy Lass was born in New York and raised in San Diego, California.
 Ms. Lass graduated from Cal Poly, San Luis Obispo in 2003 with a B.S. in Economics with a concentration in Enterprise Accounting.
 She went on to earn her law degree from Thomas Jefferson School of Law and graduated cum laude in 2006.
 During her time at Thomas Jefferson, she spent a summer semester in Nice, France studying comparative constitutional law under Supreme Court Justice Ruth Bader Ginsberg.
 Ms. Lass is a passionate advocate for due process rights in the context of government related employment.
 She is an expert in legal research as well as law and motion practice and leads Security Clearance Law Group’s litigation support team.